Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 ### Working with large(r) rasters

 As R is often inefficient in handling large objects in memory (such as large raster images), a good strategy to run raster processing in R is to consider using for example the ```clusterR``` function from the [raster](https://cran.r-project.org/package=raster) package, which automatically parallelizes use of raster functions.
 To have full control over parallelization, you can alternatively tile large rasters using the ```getSpatialTiles``` function from the GSIF package and process them as separate objects in parallel.
-The following examples shows how to run a simple function in parallel on tiles and then mosaic these tiles after all processing has been completed.
+The following examples show how to run a simple function in parallel on tiles and then mosaic these tiles after all processing has been completed.
 Consider for example the GeoTiff from the rgdal package:

 ```r